 Per Public Resources Code section 71206(a), Commission staff may take samples of ballast water and sediments only to assess compliance with the Marine Invasive Species Act.
 The Commission is not authorized to take ballast water samples for research purposes, which limits the ability of the Commission to collect valuable information about BWMS performance.

 Worldwide, there is a lack of available data on the real-world performance of BWMS.
 Most of the Commission's knowledge about BWMS performance comes from prescribed performance tests that do not always reflect the variety of biological, chemical, and physical conditions of vessels' ballast tanks as they travel around the world.
 This data gap could partially be addressed by authorizing the Commission to sample any vessel subject to the Marine Invasive Species Act for any parameters determined to be appropriate to assess the nature of ballast water discharges.

 This recommendation would specifically address the Commission's authority to sample ballast water during the period between statutory adoption of the USCG performance standards and the date that vessels are required to comply with those standards.
 Some vessels currently have extensions to compliance with the USCG performance standards, and those vessels may not be subject to the discharge standards for several years.
-If the research sampling recommendation is approved by the Legislature, Commission staff could begin sampling treated ballast discharged immediately instead of having to wait multiple years before having the authority to sample for compliance purposes.
+If the research sampling recommendation is approved by the Legislature, Commission staff could begin sampling treated discharged ballast water immediately, instead of having to wait multiple years before having the authority to sample for compliance purposes.
+This data is critical to assess the real-world operational capabilities of BWMS.